iRealDaksh/GitGud/README.md

 You could even open up an `issue` in this repository and I will reply back when I get time.

 ## What we learnt

+So we learnt

+1. What is git
+2. What is github

+Then we learnt how to

+1. Create a github repository
+2. Clone, Add, Commit and Push changes to that repository
+3. Contribute to open source projects

+And then we stepped into the tough parts and saw what is

+1. Git merge
+2. Git rebase